 We at WIC are excited to announce that our Spring Lunch Series is coming up quickly.
 This year’s topics are lively, and we are looking forward to the conversations ahead.
 All lunches this year are being held on Friday in Milam 215 from 12 to 1pm.

 As many of you may already know, OSU is transitioning from Blackboard to Canvas.
-Many instructors have already started using Canvas, but everyone will be required to make the leap by the fall of 2015.
+Many instructors have already started using Canvas, but everyone will be required to make the leap by the end of 2016.
 These types of transitions can be difficult for some instructors, especially if they are a little less tech savvy or comfortable with the current system.

 As Oregon State University becomes increasingly a world-class institution, it attracts more international students.